knowitsakey/monerole/README.md

-Monero Node
+Monero Tor Node
 ===========

-A role to deploy a monero mining node.
+A role to deploy a monero mining node with tor.

 Requirements
 ------------